-Table 3: Results of ablation study.
+Table 2: Results of ablation study.

 CoCo (Plain) removes graph information and encodes only by RoBERTa parts.
-Moreover, the model removes contrastive learning and uses CE loss.
+The model removes contrastive learning and only uses CE loss.

-CoCo (Sentence Nodes) treats sentences as nodes instead of entities and establish edges between sentences which share same entities.
+CoCo (Sentence Nodes) treats sentences (instead of entities) as nodes and establishes edges between sentences that share same entities.
 Node representation is initialized by RoBERTa embedding and mean-pooling operation.
-Document representation is obtained by one CEM discarding sentence representation and attention LSTM part in section 3.2.3.
-Document representation is calculated by meanpooling operation on sentence node representations.
+Document representation is obtained by one CEM discarding sentence representation and attention LSTM part in Section 3.2.3.
+Document representation is calculated by mean-pooling operation on sentence node representations.
 A linear classification head with cross-entropy loss is used for detection.

-COCO (Coherence) incorporates coherence graph into the representation of document and deploys sentence representation part in section 3.2.3.
-The rest are the same with COCO (Sentence Nodes).
+CoCo (Coherence) incorporates the coherence graph into the representation of document and deploys sentence representation part in Section 3.2.3.
+The rest are the same with CoCo (Sentence Nodes).

-COCO (Coherence + LSTM) uses attention LSTM for document-level aggregation and the rest is the same as COCO (Coherence).
+CoCo (Coherence + LSTM) uses attention LSTM for document-level aggregation, and the rest is the same as CoCo (Coherence).

-COCO (Coherence + LSTM + SCL) utilizes the contrastive learning framework but the loss function is traditional supervised contrastive loss instead of the improved contrastive loss.
+CoCo (Coherence + LSTM + SCL) utilizes the contrastive learning framework, but the loss function is traditional supervised contrastive loss instead of the improved contrastive loss.

-As shown in Table 3, coherence information and the contrastive learning framework greatly contribute to the development of model performance, especially in F1-Score.
+As shown in Table 2, coherence information and the contrastive learning framework greatly contribute to the development of model performance, especially in F1-Score.
 Replacing entity nodes in coherence graph with sentences impairs the detector, which could be caused by semantic overlap between graph representation and text sequence representation.
 The attention LSTM also plays an important role in preserving coherence information during sentence aggregation.
 Lastly, the results also shows the advantage of improved contrastive loss over standard supervised contrastive loss.
-We also investigate the effect of hyperparameters on COCO, the results are shown in Appendix A.4.